JacobLinCool/Certi/README.md

 # Certi

-An URL shortener for certifications.
+An URL shortener for Certificates.

-The url of Coursera certification is too long, and put it on resume is breaking the layout, so I created this url shortener.
+The url of Coursera certificate is too long, and put it on resume is breaking the layout, so I created this url shortener.

 <div style="text-align: center;">
     <a href="#usage"> Usage </a> |
-    <a href="#supported-certifications"> Supported Certifications </a> |
+    <a href="#supported-certificates"> Supported Certificates </a> |
     <a href="#endpoints"> Endpoints </a>
 </div>